Mystonex/little-helper-dev/README.md

 - **Role Management**: Dynamically assigns roles to members as they progress through their guild journey.
 - **Translation Services**: Offers real-time translation to ensure all members can interact seamlessly.
 - **Command Handling**: Provides custom slash commands for member interactions and inquiries.
+- **Blacklist Management**: Provides a comprehensive Blacklist-Management Tool with Auditing and Backups.

 ## Requirements